Diffusion of Community Fact-Checked Misinformation on Twitter: Empirical Analysis

 with intercept $\beta_0$ and month-year fixed effects $u_{i}$ to adjust for differences in the start date and age of the resharing cascades.
 For the sake of interpretability, we $z$-standardize all continuous variables.
 This allows us to compare the effects of regression coefficients on the dependent variable measured in standard deviations.
 Note that since we apply a negative binomial regression, the interpretation of the effect sizes requires an exponential transformation of the coefficients.

 \textbf{Coefficient estimates:} The coefficient estimates for the regression model are reported in Fig.~\ref{fig:main_model}.
 We find that misleading tweets are significantly less viral than not misleading tweets.
-Specifically, the coefficient for $\mathit{Misleading}$ is \num{-0.459} ($p<0.01)$, which implies that misleading tweets are expected to receive $e^{-0.459}-1 \approx$ \SI{36.85}{\percent} less retweets.
+Specifically, the coefficient for $\mathit{Misleading}$ is \num{-0.456} ($p<0.01)$, which implies that misleading tweets are expected to receive $e^{-0.459}-1 \approx$ \SI{36.62}{\percent} fewer retweets.
 Furthermore, we observe that the coefficient estimate for $\mathit{Delay}$ is small in magnitude and not statistically significant at common significance threshold.
 This implies that differences in the fact-checking speed are not significantly associated with differences in virality of crowd fact-checked posts.

-In accordance with the literature \cite{Stieglitz.2013,Solovev.2022b,Vosoughi.2018}, we observe statistically significant coefficient estimates for the variables that characterize the social influence of the author of the source tweet.
+Concordant with the literature \cite{Stieglitz.2013,Solovev.2022b,Vosoughi.2018}, we observe statistically significant estimates for the variables characterizing the social influence of the author of the source tweet.
 The number of followers has a large positive effect on the number of retweets (coef: $0.267$; $p<0.01$), while the number of followees has a smaller positive effect (coef: $0.076$; $p<0.01$).
-A higher account age decreases the expected number of retweets (coef: $-0.214$; $p<0.01$), while verified accounts are expected to receive more retweets (coef: $0.784$; $p<0.01$).
-Similar to earlier work \cite{Prollochs.2021b}, we also find that more positive sentiment is associated with larger resharing cascades (coef: $0.110$; $p<0.01$).
+A higher account age decreases the expected number of retweets (coef: $-0.216$; $p<0.01$), while posts from verified accounts are expected to receive more retweets (coef: $0.783$; $p<0.01$).
+Similar to earlier work \cite{Prollochs.2021b}, we also find that more positive sentiment is associated with more retweets (coef: $0.111$; $p<0.01$).